mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.8.2.2: Added TTS volume boost property when using nAudio playback (by default the TTS sounds are now played at 2x volume, which balances them better with the the other sounds; Added "Only use TTS when there is no alternative" option.
+When set to 'true' (the default) the app will drop messages or use generic terms to refer to opponents when it doesn't have a driver name recording.
+It will use TTS for driver names only if the message is considered essential (when e.g. responding to "who's in front?" voice command).
+The recommended TTS configuration is now to enable TTS, set "Only use TTS when there is no alternative" to true and set "TTS volume boost (nAudio only)" to 2 (if using nAudio playback).

 Version 4.8.2.1: Work-around for R3E missing sector number updates when cars exit to pits (should fix a lot of inaccurate calls in practice and qualifying); fixed mute not working properly in nAudio mode; Simplified track landmark generation (see Help); Some internal bugfixes

 Version 4.8.1.9: Improvements to speech recogntion accuracy; integrated nAudio library for sound playback which allows you to choose play back devices for messages and background sounds (disabled by default - enable this with the "Use nAudio for playback" option) - this also allows the app to play back at higher volumes; added lots of iRacing pit commands (see the voice commands section in Help); lots of iRacing bug fixes; added a new spotter (Micha - in the latest sound pack)